s-andrews/capstone_docs/capstone_docs/docs/connecting.md

 # Connecting to the cluster

 ## Registering to use the cluster
 Before you can use the cluster, you need to be registered as a user on the system.
-Anyone at the institute can just drop an email to simon.andrews@babraham.ac.uk and he will set your account up for you.
+Anyone at the institute can just drop an email to [simon.andrews\@babraham.ac.uk](mailto:simon.andrews\@babraham.ac.uk?subject=Capstone%20Registration) and he will set your account up for you.
 Everyone at the institute has free access to the cluster.

-Anyone from a campus company who wishes to use the cluste can also contact simon.andrews@babraham.ac.uk to go through the options for using the cluster and the different levels of access which are available.
+Anyone from a campus company who wishes to use the cluste can also contact [simon.andrews\@babraham.ac.uk](mailto:simon.andrews\@babraham.ac.uk?subject=Capstone%20Registration) to go through the options for using the cluster and the different levels of access which are available.
 Access to the cluster for campus companies is not free, and we can go through the costs for different levels of access to work out what would work for you.

 ## Where can I access the cluster from?